IOA Research Grant Program

 Responses to Proposal Categories

 • Proposals should include complete copies of all instruments, surveys, or questionnaires to be used.
-Reference list should include complete citations for all works cited within the narrative.
+The reference list should include complete citations for all works cited within the narrative.

 • We will not be responsible for reading proposals unresponsive to the application items